-This program understands what makes diagrams special.
-It understands that a diagram is much more than a drawing.
-It knows what parts of a diagram should be easy to change, what parts should be kept consistent within the diagram, and what parts should be kept consistent among other diagrams of the same type.
-It knows how parts of a diagram should relate to one another, what items should stay connected, what items should line up, and what items should remain attached.
+This program understands what makes flow charts special.
+It understands that a flow chart is much more than a drawing.
+It knows what parts of a flow chart should be easy to change, what parts should be kept consistent within the chart, and what parts should be kept consistent among other diagrams of the same type.
+It knows how parts of a flow chart should relate to one another, what items should stay connected, what items should line up, and what items should remain attached.

-This program keeps track of a group of figures (shapes) that make up a particular type of diagram.
-It remembers how figures are connected, combined with text, and arranged.
+Flow charts are organized into a diagram containing figures (shapes) and connectors (lines connecting shapes, often with arrowheads).
+This program remembers how figures are connected, combined with text, and arranged.
 It automatically formats groups of figures to keep them properly sized, aligned, or arranged.
 It also helps you add text anywhere on your diagram including within figures.
 When you edit text in a figure, the figure can grow automatically to fit perfectly to the new amount of text.
 If you move a figure, any lines that are connected to that figure can automatically adjust.
 When these lines move, labels connected to the lines can move as well.
+The program uses its knowledge of flow charts, their structure, layout, and conventions to help you in any way it can.
+It will do many minor tasks for you that you will never notice simply because you just expect it.
+It will seem simple, and that is its main goal.
+It will rarely try to perform a broad modification on your flow chart, even though there are times when you may want just that.
+But this program prefers not to take the risk of out-guessing you, or of frustrating you by taking away your control of your own diagram.